jweiland-net/events2/Documentation/AdministratorManual/Configuration/ExtensionManager/Index.rst

   ====================== ======== =========
   Property                Tab      Default
   ====================== ======== =========
-  pidForPoiCollections_   basic    0
+  poiCollectionPid_       basic    0
   rootUid_                basic    0
   recurringPast_          basic    3
   recurringFuture_        basic    6
+  mergeEvents_            basic    false
+  defaultCountry_         basic
   emailFromAddress_       basic
   emailFromName_          basic
   emailToAddress_         basic
   emailToName_            basic
   ====================== ======== =========

-.. _extensionManager_pidForPoiCollections_:
+.. _extensionManager_poiCollectionPid_:

-pidForPoiCollections
-""""""""""""""""""""
+poiCollectionPid
+""""""""""""""""

 While creating organizers we catch the address and create a maps2 record automatically for you.
 Define a storage PID where we should store these records.